lidofinance/dual-governance/docs/plan-b.md

 Encodes an external call from an executor contract to the `target` address with the specified `value` and the calldata being set to `payload`.

+---

 ## Contract: `TimelockedGovernance`

-The main entry point to the timelocked governance system, which provides an interface for submitting and canceling governance proposals in the `EmergencyProtectedTimelock` contract.
+The main entry point to the timelocked governance system, which provides an interface for submitting and canceling governance proposals in the [`EmergencyProtectedTimelock`](#Contract-EmergencyProtectedTimelock) contract.
 This contract is a singleton, meaning that any TG deployment includes exactly one instance of this contract.

+---

 ### Function: `TimelockedGovernance.submitProposal`